Using the Scalable Network Modeling Interface to Analyze Communications Network Performance

 2. In the 3D Graphics window toolbar, click the Globe Manager () icon.
 Globe Manager is docked below the Object Browser.

-3. In the Hierarchy toolbar, click Add Terrain/Imagery.
+3. In the Hierarchy toolbar, click Add Terrain/Imagery () .

-4. When the pop up window appears, select Add Terrain/Imagery ().
+4. Select Add Terrain/Imagery ().

 5. When the Globe Manager: Open Terrain and Imagery Data window opens, ensure Local Files is selected.